jesuslovesyiyi/Resilient_energy_network/README.md

 Jun Rentschler, The World Bank<br>

 ## Research gap
 Power grid is typically designed to provide a stable and continuous energy supply over long periods, as frequent disruptions—such as blackouts or brownouts—can have costly and far-reaching consequences.
-However, this stability is premised on design assumptions based on historically stable operating conditions.What has been studied extensively is the impact of extreme weather events on the power grid .
+However, this stability is premised on design assumptions based on historically stable operating conditions.What has been studied extensively is the impact of *extreme weather events* on the power grid .
 However, not all power outages can be attributed to these extreme events.
 Daily and seasonal variations in weather conditions also contribute significantly to grid disruptions.
 While *acute* shocks to infrastructure systems—often intensified by a changing climate—have been the focus of much of the existing literature, the *chronic* and cumulative effects of gradual weather changes remain insufficiently examined.

 ## Datasets used in this work
 ### Voltage data: [Electricity Supply Monitoring Initiative](https://watchyourpower.org/the_initiative.php) (ESMI)

+We collect and analyze this minute-level voltage data from ESMI to assess patterns in electricity supply.
+Electricity Supply Monitoring Initiative (ESMI) was launched in March 2015 by Prayas Energy Group.
+It provides evidence-based feedback on the quality of electricity supply to end users across India.
+As part of this initiative, more than 500 Electricity Supply Monitors (ESMs), which has been deployed across the country to record minute-by-minute voltage readings, creating a reliable and granular database of supply interruptions at hundreds of consumer locations.

-ESMI provides a database on supply interruptions and voltage levels at consumer locations in India.
-They installed Electricity Supply Monitors (ESM) in households, farms, and small commercial establishments all over India.
-The ESM is a plug-in device that integrates a voltage recorder.
-It provides voltage records by the minute at its location and sends data to a central server using Ground Penetrating Radar System (GPRS).
+*ESM is a plug-in device that integrates a voltage recorder.
+It provides voltage records by the minute at its location and sends data to a central server using Ground Penetrating Radar System (GPRS)

 ### Weather: [ERA5-Land](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-land?tab=overview)